-Sonic and ultrasonic repellers are any number of sound systems that emit the distress calls of the targeted species, predator calls, other loud noises, or ultrasonic pulses.
-Sonic repellers are extremely effective if they randomize pitch, frequency, timing and other factors.
-Some sonic repellers, like noise cannons, lose their efficacy as birds realize there is nothing to be worried about.
-More sophisticated systems that employ natural calls are permanently effective and cover a large area.
+Sonic and ultrasonic repellers are sound systems that emit the distress calls of the targeted species, predator calls, other loud noises, or ultrasonic pulses.
+Sonic repellers are extremely effective if they randomize pitch, frequency, timing, and other factors.
 Ultrasonic systems emit pulses that bother the birds, but humans cannot hear.
 They are very similar to sonic systems, only different in the fact that most humans are unaware of their emissions.
-Sonic and ultrasonic systems are easy to install and are not visually prohibitive.
-Unfortunately, these are generally the more expensive products in a humane bird control line.

 Sonic repellers can be very effective and cover a good deal of territory.